slizlaszlo/url-polyfill/README.md

 ### Polyfill URL and URLSearchParams to match last WHATWG specifications

+Removed the base parameter and changed the document.implementation.createHTMLDocument('') to be compatible with LG Netcast devices.

 Compliant in most of the use cases but not at 100% (like unicode chars, punycodes, etc...)

 Tested on IE 10+